Cleaning duplicate data to make backups lighter

 Importance of storage optimisation

-Duplicates hide everywhere.
-Photo libraries, VM snapshots, and automated media grabs create multiple copies.
-In my case I started with about 50 TB raw across five arrays.
-That included parity, two backup arrays and a lot of duplicated content.
-The obvious result was wasted space and longer backup windows.
+Duplicates turn up everywhere.
+Photo libraries, VM snapshots, and automated media grabs all love making extra copies.
+In my case I started with about 50 TB raw across five arrays, including parity, two backup arrays, and a lot of duplicated content.
+The result was simple: space was wasted and backup windows stretched out.

 Overview of backup strategies

-Backups are a risk-management choice.
-For me the plan was three replicated copies of the core 4–5 TB of primary data, plus a separate backup array sized for about 10 TB.
+My plan was three replicated copies of the core 4–5 TB of primary data, plus a separate backup array sized for about 10 TB.
 That gives quick local restores and a second copy for disaster recovery.
-Pick a policy that matches how long you can tolerate downtime and how much you can afford in storage and power.
+Pick a policy that matches how long you can tolerate downtime and how much you want to spend on storage and power.

 Strategies for Cleaning Duplicate Data